 Best Yamaha Digital Pianos

-This is similar to the NP11 that we talked above, but this one comes with 76 keys so you can play a larger variety of songs.
+The NP32 comes with 76 keys so you can play a larger variety of songs.
 This does not come with the several built-in styles and voices, but has just electric piano, organ, harpsichord, strings and the vibraphone sounds.
+Read more.

 Yamaha P115 Portable Piano

 This is the perfect 88-note, GHS (Graded Hammer Standard) weighted-action keyboard that any serious pianist would need.
 You get authentic keys and an excellent piano sound and many more features.
 Perfect for serious piano students or experienced pianists.
 Read more.

 This is an arranger like piano keyboard with several built-in styles.
 Features incude 88-key Graded Hammer Standard (GHS) weighted action, Decorative wooden stand, PA150 adapter & sustain pedal included, More DSP effects for more realism of all Voices, Backlit LCD displays lyrics, chords & notation, Front panel USB to Device: connect optional USB storage devices.
 Read more.